jeremyherbert/clicky-turtle-c3/README.md

 | 1             | 1             | Connected                        |

+### Advertising

+The clicky-turtle-c3 will advertise via BLE when it is not connected to any BLE controller.
+The name of the device will be `clicky-c3-X` where X is a unique hexadecimal number based on the hardware serial number.

 ### SPI transactions

 These commands are possible to execute over the SPI interface: